 Net cash provided by operating activities was RMB19.8 million (US\$2.9 million) in 2022, compared to net cash provided by operating activities RMB123.4 million in 2021.
-Our net cash provided by operating activities in 2022 reflected a net income of RMB488.2 million (US\$70.8 million), adjusted by (i) the add back of non-cash items mainly consisting of amortization of operating lease right-of-use assets of RMB854.6 million, depreciation and amortization of RMB391.9 million, share-based compensation expenses of RMB398.0 million, impairment of long-lived assets of RMB221.8 million, the reversal of deferred income tax of 494.5 million, and (ii) partially offset by gain from extinguishment of Series B Senior Secured Notes of RMB124.1 million, foreign exchange gain of RMB10.7 million and changes in operating assets and liabilities of RMB2,748.7 million.
-The RMB2,748.7 million change in operating assets and liabilities mainly arises from the payment of equity litigants settlement of RMB1,398.9 million, the decrease of operating lease liabilities of RMB875.7 million, the increase of inventories of RMB604.1 million, the increase of accounts receivable, prepaid expenses and other current assets and other noncurrent assets of RMB145.6 million, offset by the increase of accounts payable of RMB147.7 million and the increase of accounts expenses and other liabilities of RMB107.1 million.
+Our net cash provided by operating activities in 2022 reflected a net income of RMB488.2 million (US\$70.8 million), adjusted by (i) the add back of non-cash items mainly consisting of amortization of operating lease right-of-use assets of RMB394.6 million, depreciation and amortization of RMB391.9 million, share-based compensation expenses of RMB398.0 million, impairment of long-lived assets of RMB221.8 million, the reversal of deferred income tax of 494.5 million, and (ii) partially offset by gain from extinguishment of Series B Senior Secured Notes of RMB124.1 million, foreign exchange gain of RMB10.7 million and changes in operating assets and liabilities of RMB2,748.7 million.
+The RMB2,748.7 million change in operating assets and liabilities mainly arises from the payment of equity litigants settlement of RMB1,398.9 million, the decrease of operating lease liabilities of RMB875.7 million, the increase of accounts receivable, prepaid expenses and other current assets and other noncurrent assets of RMB107.1 million.